 Like Grass but Different

 The sedge most popular in landscaping falls under the horticultural classification Carex.
-Like grasses, Carex grow in nearly every type environment and on every continent.
+Like grasses, Carex grows in nearly every type of environment and on every continent.

 Unlike most grasses used in garden design, sedges are cool-season plants.
 They bring vitality to the landscape at the seasonal edges when other plants are just emerging from or entering into dormancy.
 Sedges thrive in the cool weather of early spring, take a long siesta during summer while perennials flourish, then come back strong in late fall.

 The sedges most used in garden design and landscaping are native North American species or imports from Asia.
 The Asian species are particularly colorful and work best in shady conditions.

 Their fibrous, branching root systems help sedges to do exceptionally well in a range of different soil conditions.
 Both wet and dry.
 They are drought tolerant and low maintenance.
 Disease and pest issues are rare.
 Once established in the landscape, they don’t usually need supplemental irrigation.
 Sedges are incredibly versatile–these plants can grow where others can’t.
 For nearly every site condition, there is a sedge that will feel right at home there.